Our Honest Thoughts About Trekking In Sapa Vietnam + What To Expect

 If you need to find a hotel before and after your guided tour in the Sapa valley, our recommendation would be to book something centrally located near Sapa Lake in the middle of downtown.
 This location is close to many restaurants and it’s where you’ll probably meet your guide.
 One of our favorite restaurants was Le Gecko which has an extensive menu and excellent service.
 Many travelers congregate here so it’s also a great place to meet others.

-We stayed at the Olympia Hotel and paid 1,600,000 VND (about US$ 70) total for both of us to experience a 2 day Sapa trekking tour.
-But if we were to return to Sapa, we’d book a very nice homestay out in the countryside for a few days.
+We stayed at the Olympia Hotel and paid 1,600,000 VND (about US$ 70) total for both of us for the hotel and to experience a 2 day Sapa trekking tour.
+If we were to return to Sapa, we’d book a nice homestay out in the countryside for a few days instead.

 More From Vietnam